loganmacdougall/CallumCTF2024/strack/README.md

 ### Overview

-in STRACT, we start each program with an empty stack of memory and each instruction is either a function name, number, or string (we'll talk more about strings later).
-A function will manipulate the stack in some way, and a number will add a 4-byte cell to the stack and write the number into it.
+in STRACT, we start each program with an empty stack of memory, an instruction pointer starting 0, and a list of instructions, either being a function name, number, or string (we'll talk more about strings later).
+A function will manipulate the stack in some way, and a number will push entered number to the stack.
 The code is a series of instruction separated by a space or newline.
-The program will execute instructions left to right, top to bottom until the instruction pointer goes past the last instruction or before the first instruction, ending the program.
+The program will execute instructions left to right, top to bottom, increasing the instruction pointer by 1 each time (pointing to the next  instruction) until the instruction pointer goes past the last instruction or before the first instruction, ending the program.

 ```
 1 3 5 -> | 1 | 3 | 5 |